opensearch-project/dashboards-notebooks/notebooks/docs/poc/Kibana_Embeddable_Documentation.md

-# Kibana Embeddable API & Embedding Visualizations
+# OpenSearch Dashboards Embeddable API & Embedding Visualizations

-**NOTE:** The embeddable API and Visualizations have been in high flux for past 6 releases 7.4→7.9 versions in Kibana
+**NOTE:** The embeddable API and Visualizations have been in high flux for past 6 releases 7.4→7.9 versions in OpenSearch Dashboards

 ## **In Version 7.5 and older**

 1. [Elastic blog](https://www.elastic.co/blog/developing-new-kibana-visualizations) on embedding Visualization
-2. [Test Plugin](https://github.com/elastic/kibana/tree/7.5/test/plugin_functional/plugins/kbn_tp_visualize_embedding) for Kibana Visualization embedding
+2. [Test Plugin](https://github.com/elastic/kibana/tree/7.5/test/plugin_functional/plugins/kbn_tp_visualize_embedding) for OpenSearch Dashboards Visualization embedding

 **Between 7.6 and 7.8 - Embeddable API has changed at a high frequency, better to use it from 7.9**